At what age can I start drawing Social Security Retirement Benefits?

 If you are 62 years old you can apply to receive Social Security retirement benefits as an individual or as a spouse on a husband or wife’s record.
 Additionally, an applicant may be entitled to file for social security retirement benefits on the record of another individual as a divorced spouse or widowed spouse provided they were were married to that individual for ten years or more.
 Widows and Widowers may be entitled to a survivor benefit at the age of sixty provided they have not remarried before the age of 60.
 Also, a disabled widow or widower may receive a disability benefit on the record of a deceased spouse at age 50 provided they have not remarried prior to age 50.

-Return to Social Security Retirement Questions.
+• Social Security Retirement Questions

-More Social Security Retirement Questions
+Additional Social Security Retirement Questions

-At what age can I start drawing Social Security Retirement benefits ?
+• At what age can I start drawing Social Security Retirement benefits?

-When can I actually apply to begin receiving Social Security Retirement benefits ?
+• When can I actually apply to begin receiving Social Security Retirement benefits?

-How long does it take to start receiving Social Security Retirement benefits after I apply for them ?
+• How long does it take to start receiving Social Security Retirement benefits after I apply for them?

-Is there a minimum benefit amount that I will be entitled to receive for Social Security Retirement ?
+• Is there a minimum benefit amount that I will be entitled to receive for Social Security Retirement?